 Apart from the frequently used acupressure and pressure techniques to manipulate the Sib Sen Energy Lines, assisted Thai Massage stretches are an additional, widely used technique to manipulate and open-up the Sen.

-As it is, certain stretches have health benefits for specific Sen Lines and in this post we will give an overview of what kind of stretches go with what kind of Sen Line.
+As it is, certain stretches have health benefits for specific Sen Lines and in this post we will give an overview of what kind of stretches go with what kind of Sip Sen Energy Line.

 Note that we will use some commonly used names for stretches as used in Indian Yoga Asanas, such as the Cobra, Fish and Pigeon Pose, the Locust and Plough:

 - The Cobra Pose is a reclining backwards back-bending pose.

 - The Fish Pose is a backwards back-bending posture that opens up the chest, throat, and abdomen.